-The setup below shows how to configure the app.config.ts file for proper usage in our project.
-Make sure you create this file in the src directory before pasting in the codes below.
+The snippet below illustrates how to set up the app.config.ts file for proper integration into our project.
+Make sure you create this file in the src directory before pasting the codes below.

-Nice, that’s all we need for now, let’s proceed to other settings.
+So, that’s all we need for now; let’s proceed to the other settings.

-Head to Firebase create a new project and activate the email and password authentication service.
-This is how you do it.
+Head to Firebase, create a new project, and activate the email and password authentication service.

 Under the authentication tab for your project, click the sign-in method and you should see a list of providers Firebase currently supports.